Studying Abroad as a Pre-Med Student

 pre-med abroad 4

 If you’re planning on pursuing an education after undergrad -- medical school, dental school, grad school, etc. -- it is important to understand that an opportunity to live in another country for four months may not arise again.
 In retrospect, studying abroad is also cheaper than if you were to try to live on your own after school, too -- which is something that my parents and I were drawn to.
-But I think that the most valuable lesson that you can learn from a study abroad experience is how to be comfortable with the uncomfortable.
+But I think that the most valuable lesson that you can learn from a study abroad program experience is how to be comfortable with the uncomfortable.
 From holding up a line in a boulangerie because the worker asked me a question that I didn’t understand, to having to navigate a new route to your destination after your canceled train leaves you stranded in rural Spain, I now know how to deal with issues on the spot with more confidence.
 Getting the chance to be in a situation that is constantly new and changing is something that my future self will be grateful for, as I know that it will help me become better at thinking on the spot and working through difficult situations.

 Studying abroad is life-changing, and that’s not a cliche.
 You’re living in a foreign country for four months and having to adapt to new languages, food, culture, and way of life.
 It is an impressive and fulfilling accomplishment that will surely impress a potential grad school and, more importantly, yourself.